x-govuk/x-govuk.github.io/app/posts/digital-public-works-ideas.md

 ### 6. Monthly payments

 We have GOV.UK Pay for one-off and recurring payments.
-A possible future extension of this might be users having a single monthly payment to government which includes all the services or licences they currently subscribe to?
+A possible future extension of this might be users having a single monthly payment to government which includes all the services or licences they currently subscribe to.

 This might make it easier for more services to switch from charging a upfront payment every year or so, allowing users to spread the cost and avoid forgetting to renew.